ghga-de/ghga-metadata-schema/docs/schema_markdown/Sample.md

 ### Own

  * [Sample➞name](Sample_name.md)  <sub>1..1</sub>
-     * Description: Name of the sample (eg:GHGAS_Blood_Sample1 or GHGAS_PBMC_RNAseq_S1).
+     * Description: A descriptive name of the Sample (e.g. GHGAS_Blood_Sample1 or GHGAS_PBMC_RNAseq_S1).
      * Range: [String](types/String.md)
  * [Sample➞type](Sample_type.md)  <sub>0..1</sub>
-     * Description: The type of sample.
+     * Description: The type of the Sample.
      * Range: [SampleTypeEnum](SampleTypeEnum.md)
      * in subsets: (ontology)
  * [Sample➞description](Sample_description.md)  <sub>1..1</sub>
-     * Description: Short textual description of the sample (How the sample was collected, sample source, Protocol followed for processing the sample etc).
+     * Description: A concise description about the Sample source, the collection method, and the protocol which was followed to process the Sample.
      * Range: [String](types/String.md)
  * [Sample➞isolation](Sample_isolation.md)  <sub>0..1</sub>
      * Description: Method or device employed for collecting/isolating a biospecimen or a sample.